- Program & Activities

 All MMR participants are enrolled in one of the large ensembles.
 The large ensembles perform at the Festival Concert in Cordiner Hall on Saturday Evening.
 The morning rehearsal hours are focused on the large ensemble repertoire.

 Instrumental participants are asked to indicate their preference for Symphonic Band, String Orchestra or Festival Orchestra on the self-evaluation form sent following registration.
 A lottery is held for each section from those who register, pay all fees, and complete their self-evaluation forms by the deadlines.
 Assignments are announced at MMR check-in.
+Music is not sent in advance.

 Wait lists: Space limitations and musical considerations make it necessary to cap the number of participants in each section of the large ensembles.
 Applicants will be accepted primarily on the basis of application date, but musical leadership and balance, previous participation at MMR, and family, travel and musical connections to other campers may be taken into account.
 When the numerical cap for a section has been reached, additional applicants will be placed on a waiting list.